A phenomenological model of magnetic flux tubes in strong fields induced by axion-origin photons

 where $l$ is the mixing length of turbulent pulsations, and $v = \sqrt{\langle v^2 \rangle}$ is the root-mean-square velocity of turbulent motion.
 The minus sign on the right in Eq.~(\ref{eq07-68}) shows the meaning of turbulent magnetism: it is not paramagnetic magnetism, so magnetic fields repel from regions with relatively high turbulent intensity.
-In other words, macroscopic turbulent plasma diamagnetism and, as a consequence, the so-called macroscopic diamagnetic effect (see \cite{Radler1968a,Radler1968b}) in the physical sense is the displacement of the averaged magnetic field $B$ from regions with increased intensity of turbulent pulsations to regions with less developed turbulence \citep{Krause1980,Kichatinov1992}.
+In other words, macroscopic turbulent plasma diamagnetism and, as a consequence, the so-called macroscopic diamagnetic effect (see \cite{Radler1968a,Radler1968b}) in the physical sense is the displacement of the averaged magnetic field $B$ from regions with increased intensity of turbulent pulsations to regions with less developed turbulence~\cite{Krause1980,Kichatinov1992}.

 However, there is an interesting problem of the diamagnetic process caused by inhomogeneous turbulent intensity with allowance for the total nonlinearities in the magnetic field.
 This is due to the fact that up to the present time analytical estimates have been obtained only for the limiting cases of weak and strong magnetic fields.
 For example, at strong magnetic fields of flux tubes, at $B > 10^5 ~G$, e.g. $\geqslant 10^7 ~G$, the diamagnetic effect becomes almost negligible, in particular, strong magnetic damping of diamagnetism $\sim B^{-3}$ is obtained for super-equipartitions of fields \citep{ChenF2022} when turbulence is close to two-dimensional \citep{Zeldovich1957}.
 On the other hand, for very weak fields the diamagnetic pumping, which is predetermined by the intensity of turbulence at $B < 10^5 ~G$, is a very effective process \citep{ChenF2022}.